 The last couple of weeks have been a strange and worrying time for everyone.
-For businesses across Wales it has been no different, with advice changing on a daily basis and now resulting in many take the difficult decision to close their doors.
+For businesses across Wales it has been no different, with advice changing on a daily basis and now resulting in many taking the difficult decision to close their doors.

 This hasn’t stopped them from finding a way to reach their loyal costumers.
 Many have stepped up to the challenge and found creative ways to do just that, from setting up takeaway services for the first time, offering online classes or offering virtual services.